 Automated Meeting Scheduling

-Whether it’s to set up a meeting among the sales team or between a potential customer and a sales rep, SFA software makes it possible, especially if the software has a CRM.
+Whether it’s to set up a meeting among the sales teams or between a potential customer and a salesperson, sales force automation software makes it possible, especially if the software has a CRM.

 Automated Sales Collateral

-To automate sales collateral, try opening a folder on Google Drive that’s shared among the whole sales team.
-Your reps could even create a Wiki page that’s internal for personnel within your company.
+To automate sales collateral, try opening a folder on Google Drive that’s shared among the whole sales department.
 The whole point is to open up the collaborative possibilities so creating these materials becomes a shared job that gets done faster.